gglessner/KafkaClient/README.md

 ## Usage

-### **NEW: Argument Reorganization**
+### Argument Organization

-All command line arguments are now grouped by logical function with consistent prefixes for improved usability and discoverability.
-Legacy arguments are still supported (with deprecation warnings), but new users should use the grouped arguments below.
+All command line arguments are organized by logical function with consistent prefixes for improved usability and discoverability.

-### **Argument Groups Overview**
+### Argument Groups Overview

 | Group                | Prefix              | Example Argument                |
 |----------------------|--------------------|---------------------------------|